matthewzar/Public-Portfolio/README.md

  - Lynda
  - Smashwords

 The size and availability of these vary drastically depending on the style and source material being covered.

+### Lesson Source Code
+For any eductional material that uses source code, you'll be able to find the content in our [Lesson Code Repo](https://github.com/matthewzar/code-commissions-lesson-code).

 ## Large Personal Projects
 These are for fun and/or profit.
 Profit-oriented project will have descriptions, but only non-profit projects will have source code listed.
 You can typically distinguish between large-projects and mini-project by whether or not there is an associated installer (or usage documentation).